 Note that the growing number of universities are compliant with European standards, offering degree, master and doctorate courses since 2008-2009.
 Besides these courses, the Spanish higher education system also provides senior technician certificates such as the “Técnico Superior” involving two years of vocational training.
 After two more years, the student is entitled to a “Grado”.

 There are currently 83 universities (2016) across 243 campuses of which 50 are public universities and 33 are private institutions.
 The number of private universities has been rising in recent years, with an average of one new university each year.
 There is an increasing interest in attracting foreign students, especially at the private universities, where you can meet students from all over the world such as the Americas, UK, Germany, France etc.

 The Spanish teaching style tends to be very practical, and project work plays an important role.
 Many tasks are to be worked on and presented as a team.

 Public university fees in Spain are quite low compared to other European countries, that is often less than €1,000 per year.
 To enrol in a Spanish university, you must be the holder of a diploma and pass proficiency tests for foreigners as well as Spanish language tests.
 Note that you may have to register for regional language courses in the province where you will be studying.

 Private universities are much more expensive and master degrees can range between €7,000 to €14,000 a year or up to €60,000 for an MBA.
 Language requirements may be more relaxed since classes may also be taught in English.

 The student visa

-To enroll in a Spanish university, you must apply for a student visa.
+To enrol in a Spanish university, you must apply for a student visa.
 In general, application has to be made in your home country well in advance with the help of your school administration.
-Upon your arrival in Spain, you have to request for the student visa at the Oficina de Extranjeros or the nearest police station to your place of residence within a month.
+Upon your arrival in Spain, you have to request a student visa at the Oficina de Extranjeros or the nearest police station to your place of residence within a month.
 However, this does not apply for students coming from the European Union.

 Formalities for nationals of the EU-EEA